Vocational training facilities

 In the year 2006, Project “Grow green” a nursery was inaugurated with the support of Rotary Club of New Bombay Hillside.

-Presently there are 42 students attending the vocational training center.
+Presently there are more than 50 students attending the vocational training center.
 Our sincere thanks to Amway Opportunities who helped our organization in upgrading the unit by donating embroidery machine, screen printing frame, paper cutter and grinding machine.

 The training program at the Unit focuses on discipline, independence, socialization and quality output.
 Only those products that meet the market expectations are sold at reasonable rates.
 The students are paid a stipend depending on their output and sale.
 This motivates them to perform well and boosts their confidence.